This is a definitive guide about Initial Public Offering (IPO)

 Further IPO entails the legal processes through which a private company becomes a public company by offering its shares to the public.

-In IPO the company which offer its share to the public it’s called Issuer
+In IPO the company which offers its share to the public it’s called an Issuer

 The main purpose of the IPO is to raise capital by letting other investors invest their money into the company in exchange for dividends.